coomar2841/image-chooser-library/README.md

 to "gradle.properties" before importing the project into Android Studio.
 Else the project import will fail.

-Please ping me if you have any problems.
+Ping me if you have any problems.

 #### Code less for capturing  images/videos
 - Supports picking up images/videos from phone gallery.